vahidinj/portfolio/README.md

 # Data Scientist

-Welcome to my GitHub portfolio!
-This portfolio showcases my journey as a data scientist with a strong foundation in physics, mathematics, and machine learning.
+Welcome to my portfolio where I showcases my journey as a data scientist with a strong foundation in physics, mathematics, and machine learning.
 Below, you'll find an overview of my work, skills, and experiences.

 ## About Me